-As many of you know, I experimented with lots of different substances in my youth.
-It was all fun and games until I got hooked on a drug of choice for some years.
-I was only able to kick the habit when I finally realized that I do not need drugs to be happy or cool or whatever.
+As some of you may know, I experimented with lots of different substances starting the late teens.
+It was all fun and games until getting hooked on a drug of choice for some years.
+I was only able to kick the habit when finally realising that one does not need drugs to be happy or cool or whatever.
+That in addition to relocating to faraway lands.

 Drugs, however, could be occasional tools for altering our states of consciousness and for expanding our perspective.
 But when it becomes a need, like the case with addictive drugs, this is when one should rethink their life’s priorities.